LeoEckert02/ARVoxelCarving/README.md

 for example `./ARVoxelCarving 300` will set the resolution to 300, and will calculate other dimensions to be cubic voxels (You can also just use `./ARVoxelCarving` without parameters, it will use the default value).

-After the voxel carving stage the post processing interface will appear in the console.
-The consoe outputs will guide you through the post processing stage, including the possibility of setting mesh smoothing parameters.
+After the voxel carving stage, the post-processing interface will appear in the console, providing step-by-step guidance.
+You will have the option to adjust mesh smoothing parameters, with the Inverse Gaussian smoothing kernel being the recommended choice.
+While optimal smoothing settings depend on the target object, the interface suggests default values for reasonable results.

 ### Overall Results